20 Cool Free Tools to Optimize Your Website

 Keeping up with the latest in SEO best practices is a full-time job, and it’s difficult to know if you’ve made mistakes in attempting to optimize your site.

-Screaming Frog's free version will let you crawl your entire website to find broken links and errors, analyze page titles and meta data, identify duplicate pages, and more.
+Screaming Frog's downloadable free version will crawl your entire website to find broken links and errors, analyze page titles and meta data, identify duplicate pages, and more.

 Website accessibility means your site can be used by anyone, including those with visual, hearing, or other impairments.
 To check your website's accessibility, enter your URL in the Website Accessibility Evaluation Tool (WAVE) to see errors like missing alt text and poor visual contrast, as well as suggestions for how to meet accessibility standards.